AlessandroAnnini/agent-loop/README.md

 - **Functional Programming:** Clean, composable, and testable code.
 - **DevOps Ready:** Integrates with Bash, Python, Docker, Git, Kubernetes, AWS, and more.
 - **Multi-Provider:** Supports both Anthropic Claude and OpenAI GPT models.
+- **MCP Integration:** Dynamically loads and uses tools/services from any MCP-compatible server (see below).

 ---